How to Make a Grad School Transfer Seamless

 The status of your private grants, scholarships, and fellowships will depend on the entity funding them.
 If the scholarship came from your old program, that funding would cease after your transfer.
 But if you have a scholarship from an organization that isn’t part of your prior school, contact the organization to learn how transferring schools affect your scholarship.

-How Does the Credit Transfer Process Work?
+How the Credit Transfer Process Works

 One of the biggest reasons a student will choose not to transfer schools is that they can’t get enough prior credits to be accepted by the new school.
 Variations in rules and policies between programs and schools mean every transfer process will be slightly different.